Zapper-fi/protocol/src/pages/support.md

 **Q: How can I optimize my API usage?**
 - Use field selection to minimize response size
 - Implement pagination where available
-- Consider batch queries for multiple requests
+- Consider batch queries instead of multiple requests

 ## Need Additional Help?